Adidas Kanadia 7 GTX Review Facts

 Waterproof and mud proof, this shoe is ready for adventure!
-Obstacle races and fast paced trail races are no match for the durability and protection offered by the Kanadia 7 GTX.
+Obstacle races and fast-paced trail races are no match for the durability and protection offered by the Kanadia 7 GTX.
 This is the seventh version of this model and Adidas has really used the seven previous versions and customer feedback to make key improvements.
 While a shining glory of the shoe is its waterproof, protective upper, it also manages to be extremely breathable and comfortable.
 The mesh liner of the upper and the synthetic overlays, hug the foot and provide the foot with protection and support.
 Addidas uses thoughtful technological features to provide the runner with a shoe that can go long distances, on uneven terrain, in a variety of weather conditions.

-The upper of the the Kanadia 7 GTX is one of its best features.
-The upper provides a unique combination of support, protection, and breathability.
-In terms of support, the the upper is covered in synthetic material overlays.
+The upper of the Kanadia 7 GTX is one of its best features.
+It provides a unique combination of support, protection, and breathability.
+In terms of support, the upper is covered in synthetic material overlays.
 These overlays snuggly hug the foot, giving the runner added support.
 Although the upper is snug and secure around the foot, the breathable mesh material still allows for air flow.
 This keeps bacteria at bay and the foot dry and happy.
 The lining of the shoe is also made from a breathable mesh.
 This gives an added layer of comfort and support to the runner.

 While all of these qualities are great on their own the kicker is that the shoe is also waterproof

 .
 Adidas uses their patented Gore-Tex technology on the upper.
 The is a waterproof shield that keeps the feet dry.
 Now, you can stop fearing the stray stream or an unexpected weather situation on the trails!

 outsole technology to make this shoe as grippy and safe as possible.
 The underfoot is actually designed using a diamond shape pattern that faces in all different directions.
 This enables the shoe to grip the surface, regardless of the type of terrain or weather condition